kensho-technologies/graphql-compiler/docs/source/index.rst

     edges can be reflected from the database schema.
 However, for relational databases they have to be manually specified.
 See :doc:`SQL <databases/sql>` for more information.

 Query Compilation and Execution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once we have the schema info we can write the following query:
+Once we have the schema info we can write the following query to get the names of all the animals
+that live in Africa:

 .. code:: python